emmajanedrews/base-template/_posts/2017-10-20-winter-is-coming--is-your-home-prepared.md

 **1. Care for your trees and shrubs.** Also, remember to rake your leaves and clear out the underbrush.
 Now is a great time to do this, since there aren’t as many spiders or snakes out and about at this time.

-**2. Clean gutters and downspouts.**Making sure these are both clear will help you prepare for any oncoming rain or snow in the months ahead.
+**2. Clean gutters and downspouts.&nbsp;**Making sure these are both clear will help you prepare for any oncoming rain or snow in the months ahead.

 **3. Make exterior repairs.** If there are any projects you meant to take care of earlier in the year but didn’t, don’t put them off any longer.
 Take care of anything leftover on your to-do list for the exterior of your home.
 Exterior repairs like fixing your mailbox or removing wood rot shouldn’t wait any longer.